 Douglas College maintains an Occupational First Aid Program in accordance with WorkSafeBC Regulation.
 Contracted Security Officers are trained in Occupational First Aid (OFA) Level 1 or Level 2 and on behalf of the College, administer first aid, within the scope of their training, to Employees, Students and Users on campus.
 An OFA 2 trained officer is on duty at all times during regular campus hours.

-A first aid room is maintained at Coquitlam and New Westminster Campuses and the Douglas College Anvil Centre.
+A First Aid Room is available and maintained at the Coquitlam and New Westminster Campuses and the Douglas College Anvil Centre.
 First Aid kits, in addition to OFA2 required supplies, include Automated External Defibrillators (AED) and Naloxone Nasal Spray.